🧬

 Are they good with children?

-They can be protective of their family, but due to their size and intensity, interactions with children must always be supervised.
+They can be protective and loyal to their family, but due to their size and guarding instincts, interactions with children must always be supervised.

 View Official FCI Standard